Floy Joy (song)

-"Floy Joy" is a song written by Smokey Robinson and released as a single in December 1971 by popular Motown female singing group The Supremes.
+"Floy Joy" is a song written by Smokey Robinson and released as a single in December 1971 by Motown female singing group The Supremes.

 It was written and recorded by the group's former mentor Robinson, marking his first production of a Supremes song since 1969's "The Composer".
 It featured original Supreme Mary Wilson and the newly recruited Jean Terrell on lead vocals.
-This was the third hit single by the group to feature lead vocals by Wilson.
+This was the third single by the group to feature lead vocals by Wilson.

 It peaked at number five on the Billboard Hot R&B/Hip-Hop Songs charts, number 16 on the American pop singles chart and number nine on the UK Singles Chart.